How high-tech breast pumps help new mothers reclaim their time

 When you are pregnant, everyone tells you that nothing can really prepare you for parenthood.
 What they should also tell you, however, is that nothing can really prepare you for the sound of an electric breast pump.

 For many mothers, especially in the United States where paid maternity leave isn’t mandated, choosing to breastfeed often means pumping several times a day.
-While breastfeeding is often toted as being cheaper than formula, breastmilk is only free if you think a mother’s time isn’t worth anything.
+While breastfeeding is often toted as being cheaper than formula, breast milk is only free if you think a mother’s time isn’t worth anything.
 Many women, determined to produce enough milk for their babies, complain about feeling both physically and psychologically tethered to their pumps.
 While weaning may be bittersweet, the end of pumping is almost universally a cause for celebration, a feeling captured in this pump-smashing photoshoot inspired by “Office Space.”

 “My son is 10 months old and I look forward to the day I can stop pumping, which I plan to do at a year.
 I hate how loud it is—I pump in my office and feel awkward wondering if my co-workers can hear it,” one mom told me.
 “I hate how many parts there are.
 I’ve forgotten parts and had to go home to get them.
 Luckily I live close to work.”